Welcome to Student Financial Services

-In Person – make credit card (MasterCard, VISA or Discover), check or cash payments in-person by going to the Office of Student Financial Services located on the Naples or Fort Myers campus.
+In Person – make credit card (MasterCard, VISA, or Discover), check, or cash payments in-person by going to the Office of Student Financial Services located on the Naples or Fort Myers campuses.

-Hodges University offers a tuition & fee payment plan per semester while enrolled.
-Payment plans allow you to spread their tuition & fee payments over a set amount of installments per semester.
-Payment plans can include tuition cost, program fees/tuition differentials, course fees, lab fees, and other mandatory fees.
-In order to sign up for a payment plan, please contact a student account specialist within the Office of Student Financial Services by calling (239) 938-7760 or emailing firstname.lastname@example.org.
-Students may also come by the Naples or Fort Myers campus to set up a payment plan.
+Tuition & fee payment plans are available for current Hodges University students.
+Payment plans can include tuition costs, program fees/tuition differentials, course fees, lab fees, and other mandatory fees.
+Please contact a student account specialist within the Office of Student Financial Services by calling (239) 938-7760, emailing email@example.com, or visiting our Naples or Fort Myers campuses to learn more about payment plans.

 Tuition Due Dates

 All payments are due, in full, by the first day of the initial class per 4-month period or 6-month subscription (UPOWER™ only).
 For more information, please see below.

 If you are utilizing a payment plan, please consult with a student account specialist regarding the due dates for each payment.